 I usually write in long-hand, then transcribe to the computer.
 Looking at a computer screen as I write slows me down.
 The act of transcription to the screen later is enjoyable, and acts as an extra edit.

 My Istanbul thriller Palladium links a powerful, myth-flavoured opening set at the time of the Conquest of Istanbul in 1453 with a modern-day thriller introducing John Savage, thrown out of MI6 for gross misconduct.
-It will be published under my own name, Leigh Turner, by US publishers Immortal Works in May 2022.
+I wrote it between 2013 and 2021; it was published by US publishers Immortal Works in May 2022.